-Let’s assume we are an online car dealership, and we want to use real-time bidding (RTB) as a mechanism to buy ad space for our product on other websites -- for retargeting purposes.
+Let’s say we are an online car dealership, and we want to use real-time bidding (RTB) to buy ad space for our product on other websites for retargeting purposes.

 RTB is an automated process that takes place in a short time frame of under 100 milliseconds.
-When a user visits a website, an advertiser is alerted, and a series of actions determines whether or not that advertiser bids for an ad display.
-Have a look at the image below:
+When a user visits a website, an advertiser is alerted, and a series of actions determine whether or not that advertiser bids for an ad display.

-In RTB, we use software to decide if we want to bid for a certain ad -- the software will make a decision by predicting how likely the website visitor is to buy one of our products.
+In RTB, we use software to decide if we want to bid for a particular ad — the software will decide by predicting how likely the website visitor is to buy one of our products.
 We call that "buying propensity."

 In this instance, we'll use deep learning to make this prediction.
 That means our RTB software will use a neural network to predict the buying propensity.

 The neural network inside our RTB software consists of neurons and the connections between them.
-The neural network on the above image has only a handful of neurons.
-In reality, a digital neural network has thousands -- or even millions -- of neurons and connections.
+The neural network in the above image has only a handful of neurons.

-In this scenario, we want to find out if a certain website visitor is likely to buy a car, and if we should pay for an ad to target her.
+In this scenario, we want to find out if a certain website visitor is likely to buy a car and if we should pay for an ad to target the visitor.
 The result will depend on the interests and actions of the website visitor.

 To predict the buying propensity, we first choose several “features” that are key to defining this person’s digital behavior.
-In our example, those features will consists of which of the following four web pages were visited:
+Those features will consist of which of the following four web pages were visited:

 - Car Configurator.

-Those features will influence the output of our neural network -- or, essentially, our conclusion.
+Those features will influence the output of our neural network and our conclusion.
 That output can have one of two values:

-- The website visitor is not interested in the product, or "not ready."
+- The website visitor is not interested in the product or is "not ready."
 Conclusion: Do not show an ad.

 For each input, we use “0” or “1”.

 “1” means the user has visited the webpage.
-The neurons in the middle will add the values of their connected neurons using weights -- or, more simply put, they define the importance of each visited webpage.
+The neurons in the middle will add the values of their connected neurons using weights — meaning they define the importance of each visited webpage.